Venice, pictures and feelings

 The wrong song?
 Non è una problema!
 Try Delilah:

 Several years ago I started to learn Italian with Pimsleur audio lessons.
-And one of the first phrases of my Italian became “Dove è la Piazza San Marco?”, it came in handy!
+And one of the first phrases of my Italian became “Dove è la Piazza San Marco?”, it came in hands!
 The view from it:

 Venice becomes the other city when it gets darker